psi-4ward/mqtt-s7-connector/CONFIG_YAML.md

 # Config file in YAML format

-Because the mqtt-s7 module was intended to be used in Home Assistant and these days YAML is the standard for configuring everything, I decided to add support for YAML.
+Because the mqtt-s7 module was intended to be used in Home Assistant, and these days YAML is the standard for configuring everything, I decided to add support for YAML.
 Besides, YAML is easier to write and read.

-If you want to use YAML as your configuration you will need to add `--yaml` to your start command e.g.: `$ npm start -- --yaml`.
+If you want to use YAML as your configuration, you will need to add `--yaml` to your start command e.g. `$ npm start -- --yaml`.
 Please refer the [commandline options](README.md#commandline-options) section for more information

 This document is changed to match the YAML config format